Chuck Jones: Return to Warner Bros.

-Controversy

 Jones–Avery letter

-On December 11, 1975, shortly after the release of Bugs Bunny: Superstar, which prominently featured Bob Clampett, Jones wrote a letter to Tex Avery, accusing Clampett of taking credit for ideas that were not his, and for characters created by other directors (notably Jones's Sniffles and Friz Freleng's Yosemite Sam).
+On December 11, 1975, a week before the release of Bugs Bunny: Superstar, which prominently featured Bob Clampett, Jones wrote a letter to Tex Avery, accusing Clampett of taking credit for ideas that were not his, and for characters created by other directors (notably Jones's Sniffles and Friz Freleng's Yosemite Sam).
 Their correspondence was never published in the media.
 It was forwarded to Michael Barrier, who had conducted the interview with Clampett, and over the years Jones distributed it to multiple people concerned with animation.